Arcadia-Science/2024-chlamy-mutant-motility-pub/README.md

 conda activate chlamy-mutant-motility
 ```

-If you wish to also enable cell tracking capabilities to process the raw image data, install [`2024-unicellular-tracking`](https://github.com/Arcadia-Science/2024-unicellular-tracking).
+In order to enable cell tracking capabilities to process the raw image data or run the script `compute_motility_metrics.py`, you must also install the Python package within the repo [`2024-unicellular-tracking`](https://github.com/Arcadia-Science/2024-unicellular-tracking).
+This can be done by running the following commands:
 ```{bash}
 cd ..
 git clone https://github.com/Arcadia-Science/2024-unicellular-tracking.git